carbon-language/carbon-lang/llvm/docs/Security.rst

 Discussion Medium
 =================

 *FUTURE*: this section needs more work!
 Where discussions occur is influenced by other factors that are still open in this document.
-We can figure it out later.
+We can finalize it later.
-See other existing systems: `chromium issue tracker`_, tentative `GitHub security`_.
-It seems like bugzilla and email don’t meet security requirements.
+It seems like bugzilla and email don't meet security requirements.

 The medium used to host LLVM Security Group discussions is security-sensitive.
 It should therefore run on infrastructure which can meet our security expectations.

-This is where all security discussions occur:
+We are currently using the `chromium issue tracker`_ (as the `llvm` project) to have security discussions:

 * File security issues.
+* Discuss security improvements to LLVM.

+When a new issue is filed, a template is provided to help issue reporters provide all relevant information.

+*FUTURE*: The `Github security`_ workflow allows publicly disclosing resolved security issues on the github project page, and we would be interested in adopting it for that purpose.
+However, it does not easily allow confidential reporting of security issues, as creating Github Security Advisories is currently restricted to Github project admins.
+That is why we have started with the `chromium issue tracker`_ instead.

+We also occasionally need to discuss logistics of the LLVM Security Group itself:

 * Nominate new members.
 * Propose member removal.
 * Suggest policy changes.
-* Discuss security improvements to LLVM.

-When a new issue is filed, a template is provided to help issue reporters provide all relevant information.
+We often have these discussions publicly, in our :ref:`monthly public sync-up call <online-sync-ups>` and on public LLVM mailing lists.
+For internal or confidential discussions, we also use a private mailing list.

 Process
 =======